Non planar free boundary minimal disks into ellipsoids: Optimization of combinations of Steklov eigenvalues

 \subsection{Proof of Theorem \ref{theomain}}

-Thanks to the previous section, we have existence of a maybe disconnected minimizer for $g\mapsto F_{s,t}(g)$ under symmetry constraints.
-Since the second eigenvalue must not converge to $0$, there are at most two connected components at the limit.
+Thanks to the previous subsection, we have existence of a maybe disconnected minimizer for $g\mapsto F_{s,t}(g)$ under symmetry constraints.
 Thanks to Theorem \ref{theotestfunction}, involving symmetric test functions, there is in fact at most one connected component at the limit by comparison of the energy between one disk and two disjoint disks.
 By symmetry assumptions, if there is one concentration point, we must have that $e^{u_\eps} d\theta $ weak $\star$ converges to a sum $\frac{\delta_1 + \delta_{-1}}{2}$ or $\frac{\delta_i + \delta_{-i}}{2}$ which is impossible.
-Then the $H^1$ bubble convergence of Proposition \ref{palaissmalesteklov} is in fact a strong $H^1$ convergence.
+Then the MW$\star$-bubble-tree-convergence of Theorem \ref{theo:MWsconvergence} is in fact a MW-$\star$ convergence.
 We obtain the existence of smooth minimizers on the disk for the symmetric problem.
 By Theorem \ref{theoembedded}, we obtain embedded free boundary minimal disks into ellipsoids.
 The remaining arguments to obtain non planar ones are in the introduction.
 Let's verify the remaining properties of Theorem \ref{theomain}